Fundraising Goal: $5,500

-Help SNAC Garden Foundation Bring Outdoor Learning to 2,500+ Students—and Start a New Garden at Georgetown Middle!
+Help SNAC Garden Foundation Bring Equal Access to Outdoor Learning to Sussex County Public Schools & Start a Summer Youth Community Garden Program!

-For just $20, you can sponsor an entire classroom for an hour-long SNAC Garden lesson—an outdoor field trip where kids don’t have to leave school!
-These lessons aren’t just about gardening; they teach science, sustainability, history, and health in ways that stick with students for life.
+For just $20, you can sponsor an entire classroom for an hour-long SNAC Garden lesson.
+This is like an outdoor field trip where kids don’t have to leave school!
+Students learn more than just about how to tend a garden; they learn science, sustainability, history, health, and community-building in ways that stick with them for life and far beyond the classroom.

 🌱 Donate today to transform schoolyards into thriving outdoor classrooms! 🌱